Polymorphic Iterable Sequential Effect Systems: Modeling Prior Effect Systems in a Generic Framework

 \subsection{History Effects}

 Skalka et al.'s history effects~\cite{skalka2008types} use slightly less abstraction than we do for their technical machinery and soundness proof.
 They include a set of constants (only atoms) with assumed singleton types, but also a primitive $\mathsf{ev}(e)$ which evaluates $e$ to a constant (enforced using classic singleton types, which classify exactly one value) --- effectively giving a family of event primitives for a set of events fixed a priori (by the set of constants in the language).
-Their language is otherwise similar to ours (a higher order functional language), though they support Hindley-Milner~\cite{Damas:1982:PTF:582153.582176} style inference using prenex polymorphism (rather than System F style explicit polymorphism as we do), and they use recursive functions rather than loops.
+Their language is otherwise similar to ours (a higher order functional language), though they support Hindley-Milner style inference using prenex polymorphism~\cite{Damas:1982:PTF:582153.582176} (rather than System F style explicit polymorphism as we do), and they use recursive functions rather than loops.

 Figure \ref{fig:history} gives the type rules for a slightly restricted version of Skalka et al.'s $\lambda_\textrm{trace}$ language, making several simplifications for brevity.
 First, we syntactically restrict the argument to \textsf{ev} to be a constant rather than using singleton types (any $\lambda_\textrm{trace}$ expression can be rewritten in such a form).
 Second, we omit universal quantification.
-Skalka et al.\ include unlabeled quantification over singleton types, regular types, and history effects.
-The second and third of these can be translated as one would normally translate from multi-kinded Hindley-Milner type schemes to multi-kinded System F, but the lack of labeling in Skalka et al.'s system would obscure the core ideas we are interested in for our translation.
+Skalka et al.\ include quantification over singleton types, regular types, and history effects.
+The second and third of these can be translated as one would normally translate from multi-kinded Hindley-Milner type schemes to multi-kinded System F. But because Skalka et al.'s system does not explicitly give kinds to type-level variables, adding this to our example would obscure the core ideas we are interested in for our translation.
 The singleton types would be more complicated to embed, though also not as useful given our choice to restrict the event construct to constant literals.
 Finally, Skalka et al.\ include a fixed point primitive which we omit here, but which could be encoded with a different state instantiation permitting Landin's knot.
 Figure \ref{fig:history} also omits the straightforward details of boolean operators.
 The types required to characterize this fragment of $\lambda_\textrm{trace}$ is a subset of our core language's (when instantiated with a history effect quantale), so we require no translation between types.